 Cologne Christmas Markets

 Probably the most impressive of all is the one set up against the city’s spellbinding Gothic Cathedral (Cathedral Christmas Market), where more than 160 stalls full of life and magic seduce visitors with an excellent array of arts and crafts.
-With the same charm, but another magnificent backdrop, Cologne’s Old Christmas Market stands out due to its rustic appeal that perfectly complements the cobbled Alter Markt.
+With the same charm but another magnificent backdrop, Cologne’s Old Christmas Market stands out due to its rustic appeal that perfectly complements the cobbled Alter Markt.

-Equally delightful are the tenderly festooned Angel’s Christmas Market on the Neumarkt; the maritime flavored Harbour Christmas Market overlooking the Rhine; the idyllic village-like Christmas Market at Stadtgarten; as well as the hip Christmas Avenue at Bermuda Triangle – Cologne’s gay and lesbian Christmas Market.
+Equally delightful are the tenderly festooned Angel’s Christmas Market on the Neumarkt, the maritime-flavored Harbour Christmas Market overlooking the Rhine, the idyllic village-like Christmas Market at Stadtgarten, as well as the hip Christmas Avenue at Bermuda Triangle – Cologne’s gay and lesbian Christmas Market.

 Stuttgart Christmas Market